yolapop/slate/source/index.md

 > `data` is the newly approved appointment, `count` is total item in the Waiting List.

 Approve an appointment in the Waiting List.
 Must supply the approved time that's in the range of start time and end time.
+The newly approved appointment will have a `status` field with value `waiting`.

 ### HTTP Request